 - Bake.
-Preheat the oven to 375°F/190°C. Transfer the lentil mixture into a parchment-lined loaf pan, spread, and press into an even layer.
+Transfer the lentil mixture into a parchment-lined loaf pan, spread, and press into an even layer.
 Brush the top with a little bit of oil to help the loaf retain moisture.
 Bake the lentil loaf, uncovered, until golden brown on the edges and slightly dry to the touch, 35-45 minutes.
 Remove from the oven and let cool slightly, 10-15 minutes.
 Then gently remove from the pan.

 - Serve.
 Carefully cut the loaf into 12 even slices and serve it with a side of mashed potatoes and gravy.

 - Store.
-Leftover lentil loaf keeps well in an airtight container in the refrigerator for 4-5 days.
-For longer term storage, freeze in an air-tight container for up to 1 month.
+Leftover lentil loaf keeps well in an airtight container in the refrigerator for up to 5 days.
+For longer term storage, freeze in an air-tight container for up to 3 months.